zacgerber/backend-word-count-assessment/README.md

     word2 : count2
     ...

-Print the above list in order, sorted alphabetically by word (Python will sort punctuation to come before letters which is fine -- do not strip out punctuation).
+Print the above list in order, sorted alphabetically by word (Python will sort punctuation to come before letters, which is fine -- do not strip out punctuation).
 Store all the words as lowercase (i.e., 'The' and 'the' count as the same word).

 ## Part B
 For the `--topcount` flag, implement a `print_top()` function which is similar to `print_words()` but which prints just the top 20 most common words sorted so the **most common** word is first, then the next most common, and so on.